wreed1989/ATMS523-Module-8/README.md

 - Quantify which parameters exert the strongest influence on storm onset
 - Compare multi-parameter behavior with traditional single-variable thresholds

-The project implements an **end-to-end workflow** linking real solar-wind observations, storm classifications (Ap > 30 / 50 / 100), probability modeling, and interpretable machine-learning decision rules—mirroring the type of diagnostic insight relevant to operational space-weather assessments.
+The project implements an **end-to-end workflow** linking real solar-wind observations, storm classifications (Ap > 30 / 50 / 100), probability modeling, and interpretable machine-learning decision rules—providing the type of diagnostic insight relevant to operational space-weather assessments.

 ---

 ## Approach

-To investigate how different aspects of the solar wind influence geomagnetic activity, an analysis pipeline was developed entirely in Python using `pandas`, `numpy`, `scikit-learn`, and `matplotlib`.
+To investigate how different aspects of the solar wind influence geomagnetic activity, a Jupyter Notebook was developed entirely in Python using standard packages like `pandas`, `numpy`, `scikit-learn`, and `matplotlib`.
 The workflow consists of the following stages:

 ### **Dataset Selection and Preparation**

 The project uses **ACE Level-2 Solar-Wind Data** and standard **SWPC-processed solar-wind parameters**, including:

-- IMF Bz (GSM)
+- IMF Bz in GSM Coordinates (nT)
-- IMF magnitude Bt
+- IMF magnitude Bt (nT)
 - Solar-wind speed (km/s)
 - Proton density (cm⁻³)